 Blue Cross Blue Shield (BCBS)

 Phone: STAR Kids Nueces Service Delivery Area: 844-508-4672

 United Health Group

 What is the status of the 21st Century Cures Act?

-The 21st Century Cures Act requires all states to use EVV for Medicaid personal care and home health services or risk a loss of federal Medicaid matching dollars.
-The Cures Act requires states to implement EVV by Jan.
-1, 2019, for in-home personal care services and Jan.
-1, 2023, for home health care services.
+The 21st Century Cures Act is a federal law requiring all states to use Electronic Visit Verification for Medicaid Personal Care Services and home health services or risk a loss of federal Medicaid matching dollars.